Recording independent medical examinations is not allowed under Michigan workers’ comp but there are other ways to protect legal rights.

 It is natural for disabled employees to want to protect themselves when scheduled for an independent medical examination.
 This includes recording independent medical examinations with audio or video equipment.
 It is very easy to sneak a cellular phone into the exam room, but this is a bad idea.

-Workers’ comp benefits can be stopped if the insurance company thinks a person has obstructed the independent medical examination in any way.
+Michigan workers’ comp benefits can be stopped if the insurance company thinks a person has recorded and obstructed the independent medical examination in any way.
 This includes not showing up when required and making the examination difficult.
 Recording independent medical examinations can lead doctors to cancelling the appointment if it is discovered.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
 Our law firm has represented injured and disabled workers exclusively for more than 35 years.
 Call (844) 201-9497 for a free consultation today.